IBM/protect-webapp-using-runtime-container-security/README.md

   ![forbidden](images/forbidden.png)

+  ***(ix) Container shell access***

+  The container shell was accessed during `Command Injection`, and also when `test.php` was invoked to check `API Service Protection`.
+NeuVector triggered alerts when any command is run on the container shell as shown in the above snapshot.

+**Change Policy Mode to Protect**

-  Let us now change the `NeuVector` mode to deny access and prevent the attack.
+  Let us now change the policy mode to deny access and prevent the attack.
 Select `Policy` on the left menu and select `Groups`.
 Select the group for the DWVA application as shown below.
 Click on `Switch Mode` and select `Protect`.

+  Now you can test any of the attack.
+Let us try `API Service Protection`.

   Invoke the url on the browser again -   http://[public-ip-of-cluster]:32425/hackable/uploads/test.php

   This time this API canot be accessed and you can see the below alert on the `Security Events` page.

    ![forbidden](images/deny_access.png)

-  #### 5.8 Container shell access

-  The container shell was accessed during `Command Injection`, and also when `test.php` was invoked to check `API Service Protection`.
-NeuVector triggered alerts when any command is run on the container shell.

   ### 6. Summary